-Mysteries of the Kingdom of Shambhala
+What is Shambhala?
+Understanding the Mysterious Kingdom of Shambhala

-The Hindus call it Aryavartha (‘The Land of the Worthy Ones); the Chinese know it as Hsi Tien , the Western Paradise of Hsi Wang Mu; and to the Russian Old Believers, it is known as Belovoyde.
+The Hindus call it Aryavartha (meaning “The Land of the Worthy Ones”); the Chinese know it as Hsi Tien , the Western Paradise of Hsi Wang Mu; and to the Russian Old Believers, it is known as Belovoyde.
 But throughout Asia, it is best known by its Sanskrit name, Shambhala, Shamballa, or Shangri-la.

 The legend of Shambhala is said to date back thousands of years, and reference to the mythical land can be found in various ancient texts.
 The Bön scriptures speak of a closely related land called Olmolungring.
-Hindu texts such as Vishnu Purana mention Shambhala as the birth place of Kalki, the final incarnation of Vishnu who will usher in a new Golden Age.
+Hindu texts such as Vishnu Purana mention Shambhala as the birth place of Kalki, the final incarnation of Vishnu who believers claim will usher in a new Golden Age.
 The Buddhist myth of Shambhala is an adaptation of the earlier Hindu myth .

 However, the text in which Shambhala is first discussed extensively is the Kalachakra.
 The Kalachakra refers to a complex and advanced esoteric teaching and practice in Tibetan Buddhism .
 Shakyamuni Buddha is said to have taught the Kalachakra on request of King Suchandra of Shambhala.

-The inner and alternative meanings refer to more subtle understandings of what Shambhala represents in terms of one's own body and mind (inner), and during meditative practice (alternative).
+The inner and alternative meanings refer to subtler understandings of what Shambhala represents in terms of one's own body and mind (inner), and during meditative practice (alternative).
 These two types of symbolic explanations are generally passed on orally from teacher to student.

 As the 14th Dalai Lama noted during the 1985 Kalachakra initiation in Bodhgaya, Shambhala is not an ordinary country: